Emotion, Reason, and the Gap Between Us and Them

 These same kinds of judgments are made between killing as collateral damage vs. killing intentionally, and prescribing palliative drugs which hasten the death of a terminally ill patient vs. prescribing drugs to end the patient’s life.
 A similar distinction judges harm caused by things we actively do to be worse than harm caused by inaction.
 This distinction, too, is widely applied; for example, doctors may not cause a patient’s death, but they sometimes may permit them to die.
 None of these decisions reflect deliberative thought; they are automatic moral judgments.

 Even ordinary decisions often involve the dual-process brain, for example deciding between immediate gratification and the “greater good” of future consequences: now vs. later. fMRI experiments with such decisions reveal brain activity like that in the bridge and switch dilemmas.
-Decisions for immediate reward exhibit increased VMFPC activity that’s absent in the DLFPC-heavy decisions for delayed reward.
+Decisions for immediate reward exhibit increased VMPFC activity that’s absent in the DLPFC-heavy decisions for delayed reward.
 Similar fMRI results appear when people try to regulate their emotions, such as looking at pictures which typically elicit negative emotions while trying to apply a positive description of the pictured activity—in effect, reappraising the pictures.
 And similar brain activity appears when viewing pictures of racial out-groups (whites viewing pictures of black people, for example).

 Me vs. Us and Us vs. Them